blueyed/oh-my-zsh/README.markdown

 If you would like to override the functionality of a plugin distributed with Oh My Zsh, create a plugin of the same name in the `custom/plugins/` directory and it will be loaded instead of the one in `plugins/`.

-## Getting Updates

-By default, you will be prompted to check for upgrades every few weeks.
-If you would like `oh-my-zsh` to automatically upgrade itself without prompting you, set the following in your `~/.zshrc`:

-`DISABLE_UPDATE_PROMPT=true`

-To disable automatic upgrades, set the following in your `~/.zshrc`:

-`DISABLE_AUTO_UPDATE=true`

 ### Manual Updates

 If you'd like to upgrade at any point in time (maybe someone just released a new plugin and you don't want to wait a week?)... you just need to run: